pacha/vem-doc/content/docs/users-guide/clipboard.rst

     444                             333
     555                             555

+Notice that you don't have to *open* blank lines to paste a linewise selection.

 Blockwise selections are pasted by displacing all characters around the block that is being pasted, as you could expect.